Sadana31/LearnSphere/README.md

 ## 🌟 Overview

-**AI Study Planner** is an innovative educational platform that revolutionizes how students learn complex subjects.
+**LearnSphere** is an innovative educational platform that revolutionizes how students learn complex subjects.
 Instead of generic textbook explanations, it uses AI to create personalized lessons using analogies from topics students are passionate about - whether that's gaming, music, football, cooking, anime, or movies.

 ### The Problem We Solve